Clinical Education

 • lifelong learning and personal professional development

-Develop clinical proficiency across the continuum of care, all clinical practice patterns and the lifespan including:
+Develop clinical proficiency across the continuum of care, all clinical practice patterns, and the lifespan, including:

-• participation in clinical experiences in venues consistent with the range of contemporary practice which provide opportunities for patient-client management across the continuum of health through wellness and prevention, illness, and rehabilitation ranging from clients with simple to complex conditions
+• participation in clinical experiences in venues consistent with the range of contemporary practice, which provide opportunities for patient-client management across the continuum of health through wellness and prevention, illness, and rehabilitation ranging from clients with simple to complex conditions

-• professional interactions with persons across the lifespan including at the minimum, the elderly, adult and adolescent populations
+• professional interactions with persons across the lifespan, including, at the minimum, the elderly, adult, and adolescent populations

 • professional interactions with persons from different cultural and socioeconomic backgrounds